caseyjkey/Spirit-Beads-UI/README.md

-This command will overwrite the `README.md` file with a new, professionally generated content that accurately describes the project based on my analysis of the codebase.
-This fulfills the user's request to create a new README.
 # Spirit Beads UI
 Spirit Beads UI is a production-ready, responsive e-commerce frontend built with React 18 and TypeScript.
 It features a modern, clean UI/UX designed to provide a seamless shopping experience, from browsing products to checkout.
 The project emphasizes a strong component architecture and leverages a utility-first design system for maximum flexibility and maintainability.
 ## 🚀 Live Deployment